ChangeGamer

 5. Server (or a facilitator) broadcasts the transaction on-chain; facilitator does not hold funds

-6. Server → 200 OK + PAYMENT-RESPONSE header (settlement confirmation)
+6. Server → 200 OK + X-PAYMENT-RESPONSE header (base64-encoded settlement receipt)

 The public facilitator at x402.org is operated by Coinbase.
 Third-party facilitators can be used; the protocol does not mandate Coinbase infrastructure.
+Coinbase's hosted CDP facilitator settles USDC on Base with no facilitator fee (note: it authenticates with per-request signed JWTs from a CDP API key, not a static token).

 RSL: the licensing layer (not the payment layer)